afrozsk07/GreenSync/README.md

 6. **Index.php Configuration**
    - The `public/index.php` has been optimized for Vercel
-   - Includes Vercel-specific environment detection
+   - Includes Vercel environment detection
    - Proper request/response handling for serverless environment
    - Enhanced `.htaccess` with security headers and caching